vikputthiscodeongit/js-helpers/README.md

 <br>

 ### Without a module bundler
 [Download the latest release from GitHub](https://github.com/vikputthiscodeongit/js-helpers/releases/latest) and load the helpers you need as an ES Module.
-Some helpers require [`core-js` polyfills](https://github.com/zloirock/core-js/releases/latest), which are to be loaded from `./corejs/modules` - a directory whose location is relative to the one where the `js-helpers` are stored.
+Some helpers may require [`core-js` polyfills](https://github.com/zloirock/core-js/releases/latest), which are to be loaded from `./corejs/modules` - a directory whose location is relative to the one where the `js-helpers` are stored.

 <br>